identio/identio-hugo/content/docs/identio-server/reference/index.md

 The following options can be set:

 * `name`: Display name of the authentication method.
-* `authLevel`: A reference to a authentication level declared in a previous section.
+* `authLevel`: The name of an authentication level declared in a previous section.
-It must start with a `*` character (denoting a reference in YAML)
 * `authPort`: Port of the Radius authentication service.
 * `accountPort`: Port of the Radius accounting service.
 * `radiusHost`: A list containing the radius server hostnames.
 The hosts will